-Much like a diamond, the most successful logos behind some of the World’s most powerful brands have 5 common characteristics: Clarity, color, cut, authenticity and simplicity.
-Let’s take a deeper dive into each of these characteristics and what brands have used them successfully.
+Like diamonds, the most successful logos behind some of the world’s most powerful brands have 5 common characteristics: Clarity, Color, Cut, Authenticity, and Simplicity.

 Color is a very important tool for any brand.
 It’s important that your logo work in black and white as well as color.
 However, the power of color should never be overlooked.
 Colors are emotive.
 I’d even go so far as to argue that logos have a subliminal effect on human psychology.
 Many successful brands use color effectively.
 As yourself, are your brand’s colors helping or are they working against your brand’s message?

 3. Cut (or Symmetry)

 The cut of a diamond affects how it refracts light.
 This has everything to do with symmetry and balance.
-Let’s take a look at how one logo designer used balance, symmetry and proportionality to create the success story we know today as Apple® Computers.
+Let’s take a look at how one logo designer used balance, symmetry and proportionality to create the success that we know today as Apple®.

-Is your logo unique while remaining reflective of your businessality?
+Is your logo unique while remaining reflective of your business?
 A successful logo should be completely unique and unlike any other.
-While it’s OK to look for inspiration and look for new ways to re-imagine other ideas, you should never seek to directly copy another logo.
+While it’s OK to look for inspiration and new ways to re-imagine existing ideas, you should never seek to copy another logo.
 However, it’s entirely possible to use commonly recognized symbology in unique, creative ways.
 In 1968, Target corporation laid claim to the iconic bullseye.
-Since then, it has enjoyed a timeless in its clarity and authenticity.
-It’s so fused to their brand identity that it’s almost impossible to see a bulls eye image without thinking of the mega retailer.
+Since then, it has enjoyed a timelessness in its clarity and authenticity.
+It’s so fused to their brand identity that it’s almost impossible to see a bulls eye image without thinking of this mega retailer.

-A good logo should be, above all, simple!
-As designers, we should always ask “What else can I take away?
-How else can I boil this down basics?”
+Above all, a good logo should be simple!
+As designers, we should ask ourselves “What else can I take away?
+How can I boil this down to the basics?”.
 Logos will rarely be used in the same media all the time.
-Therefore, they need to work in variety of different usages, sizes in colors.
-A logo should not rely on color to convey it’s style.
-It work well in both full color and black and white.
-The more complexity you add to the design, the more you limit your usage of the logo.
+Therefore, they need to work in variety of different placements, sizes, and colors.
+A logo should not rely on color to convey its style.
+It should work well in both full color or black and white.
+The more complex the design, the more you limit your use of the logo.